PumpkinDB/PumpkinDB/doc/script/DEF.md

 `DEF` will put the second topmost item off the stack (`c`) into the word referenced by top item (`w`)

+If the `scoped_dictionary` feature has been enabled, the definition is valid for the scope of the closure, or the rest of the program if used outside of a closure.
+Otherwise, the definition is valid for the rest of the program, unless overridden.

 ## Allocation